 Hi, I’m Carol.
 I believe that people are worlds – my motivation to work as a neuroscientist, researching human behaviour.

 My aim is to apply neuroscience into the creative industry, in order to design better services and experiences.
 I work as a translator of the behavioural research into the reality of UX (user experience), reducing people’s pain when facing problems that we suffer in modern life and society.
-I work at No One to understand humans (and the invisible forces that shape the way we think, act and relate) & explore our whys – side-by-side with the research and strategy teams.
+I work to understand humans (and the invisible forces that shape the way we think, act and relate) & explore our whys – side-by-side with the research and strategy teams.
 It’s a moment in human history of accelerating change, a constantly adapting ecosystem.
 If you want the thing you’re creating to survive, the most reliable way to understand others and map challenges is through design.

 I’m living in Brazil, after years based in Europe, working as a social researcher and doing academic degrees in Neuroscience.
 I hold a Master of Neuroscience from the University of Pisa (Italy), Department of Surgical, Medical and Molecular Pathology and Critical Care Medicine, field of research Mindfulness & Contemplative Practices.
 I kept researching in a PhD at University of Lisbon (Portugal), studying the development of consciousness in children during early life (fetal period until the age of 3), although, sadly, the doctorate was discontinued.

 My professional background includes Euromonitor, the world’s leading provider of strategic market research to get analysis of products and services, participating in qualitative studies for clients in many industries such as health, personal care, luxury goods, beverages and travel.
 I also worked at Dell, a global tech company, and Grupo RBS, a southern multimedia communication group in Brazil.